-If you doubt that your MacBook might be on its last legs, then you’re free to purchase a brand-new MacBook if you wish.
+Whenever you have some doubt that your MacBook might be on its last legs, then you’re free to purchase a brand-new MacBook if you wish.
 However, it’ll cost you above $1,200 in maximum instances to own any one of the latest laptops from Apple.
 It could even cost more than that if you buy any of the higher-end options.
 We as one of the leading experts in fixing MacBooks won’t recommend that.

 Before purchasing another MacBook, it is always suggested that you must probe whether you can get a little more life out of the old one.
-You can visit any computer repair shop but a simple way to check is by replacing your Mac battery.
+You can visit any of our computer repair shops but a simple way to check is by replacing your Mac battery.
 This easy step will often make your device run more efficiently and let you use it the way you did when you bought it initially.

 5 common signs will let you know whether it’s time to replace your Mac battery.